rochellev/SprouterNative/README.md

 ## Minimum Viable Product (MVP)
-For Sprouter to be a useful journalling app, the following specifications define the MVP.
+For Sprouter to be a useful journalling app, the following features define the MVP.
-*
-*
-* A user can add notes about their plants.
+* Users can create a journal for each plant they want to track.
-* A user can have multiple plant journals and see the notes for a particular plant.
+* Users can have multiple plant journals and see the notes and photos for a particular plant.
-*
+* The app Home screen will display all of the user's plant journals.
+* Users can add photos to their journal by tapping on the "plus" button.
+* Users can add notes about their plants.

 ## Beyond MVP
 * It would be ideal if users can upload pictures of their plants to go along with the text.
-* Host app
+* Host app, publish on Google Play Store
 * Limit image size  -- or total image sizes
 * Cost and scalability analysis
 * Responsive UI design
-* Mobile friendly
 * PC to phone sync
 * Accessibility
 * Users can have multiple “books/channels” for journaling about each plant.